 - Prohibit acceptance of gifts and gratuities at any time from vendors pursuant to section 16-23 of the City Code.

-Minority, Female and Disabled (MFD) Owned Business Outreach Program
+Minority, Female, Disabled or Veteran-Owned (MFD-V) Business Outreach Program

-The city takes pride in keeping our MFD business community engaged and educated.
-Outreach to MFD vendors includes a presence at various business events and includes networking and providing information on the city’s needs and future bid opportunities.
+The city takes pride in keeping our MFD-V business community engaged and educated.
+Outreach to MFD-V vendors includes a presence at various business events and includes networking and providing information on the city’s needs and future bid opportunities.

 Members of the Procurement Division are available to meet one-on-one with vendors to provide assistance and education in navigating the city’s bidding process.
 For more information, please contact Pat Ryan by email at firstname.lastname@example.org or call 240-314-8434.